 Edmonton maintains a population of about 1 million people, making it the second-largest city in the province of Alberta.
 A population this size represents almost a quarter of Alberta, with a competitive employment rate and a steady housing market.
 People who move to Edmonton may enjoy this balance of higher-than-average incomes and lower-than-average housing costs.

 Those who are hoping to find a haven from areas with the highest cost of living, like Vancouver or Toronto, could be rewarded with an affordable, pleasant alternative in Edmonton.
 In addition to higher incomes, many aspects of life in this city are a bit more expensive, such as groceries, dining out, and transportation.
 In exchange, services like child care tend to cost less.
+To learn more about what goes into the cost of living in Edmonton, read on.

 Table of Contents